 Program H-1.3.4.
-Amend various, existing housing-related provisions of the Laguna Woods Municipal Code to conform to state law.
+Amend various, existing housing-related provisions of the Laguna Woods Municipal Code to conform to applicable law.

 - Section 13.26.070.
 Remove the conditional use permit requirement for community care facilities serving seven to 12 persons located in areas where residential uses are permitted. - Section 13.06.010(d)(395).
-Revise the zoning definition of "family" to address inconsistencies with state law related to the occupants of community care facilities.
+Revise the zoning definition of "family" to address inconsistencies with state law related to the occupants of community care facilities. - Sections 13.15.015 and 13.15.016.
+Remove the public noticing requirements for applications for reasonable accommodations.